 - No capital investment required

-- No thermal damages to the nerve roots
+- No thermal damage to the nerve roots

 - Percutaneous access → totally MIS procedure